AG140 Building and Maintaining A Start Line

 Strong start

 If your dog's start line performance started strong and then fell apart, how did that happen?
-If you have a dog that has not competed and you want to train a brilliant start line, how can you make sure that the behavior doesn't fall apart?
+If you have a dog who hasn't competed and you want to train a brilliant start line, how can you make sure the behavior doesn't fall apart?

 Reinforcing behavior

-Behaviors increase and become stronger when they are reinforced - that's how reinforcement is defined.
-Reinforcement occurs when the dog accesses something they find value for (for example, food or toys).
-Reinforcement can also happen by when the dog performs a behavior that has value (from a long history of reinforcement).
+Behaviors increase and become stronger when they are reinforced.
+Reinforcement occurs when the dog accesses something they find valuable (for example, food or toys).
+Reinforcement can also occur when the dog performs a behavior that has a strong value (based on a long history of reinforcement).
 For example, when your dog accesses a highly valued obstacle after performing a skill (like the start line), all of the previous behaviors are reinforced by the execution of that obstacle.
-So, you can essentially reinforce your dog's start line when you release your dog to perform the first obstacle (if that obstacle has value for the dog).
+So, you can reinforce your dog's start line by releasing it to perform the first obstacle (if that obstacle has value for the dog).

-Because it can be tricky to reward your dog's start line performance in a trial, you must work hard at exposing your dog's trained routine to many environments and distractions.
-In an environment that has lots of distractions (trials), your dog's performance will get tested.
+Because it can be tricky to reward your dog's start line performance in a trial, you must work hard to expose your dog's trained routine to many environments and distractions.
+In an environment with many distractions (trials), your dog's performance will be tested.
 However, if the training has also been tested and the handling and the release cue are clear to your dog, then those new situations won't be an issue.
 As long as new environments and distractions are gradually layered into your dog's experience with plenty of success, then your dog will eventually handle distractions that seemed impossible in the past.

 For the love of agility